Imagine making over $400,000 a year, and you don’t even have to get out of bed. But then one day you decide to give it up – to give it all away.

 These early failures at selling the practice didn’t zap the idea from my mind.
 But since it was a difficult decision from the start, it did make an already complicated process, well, more complicated.

-It finally got to a point where I recognized that, yes, this is what I need to do.
+It finally got to a point where I recognized that, yes, this is what I needed to do.
 And even though I knew it, it still wasn’t easy.